The Executive Who Couldn't Stop Working Late

 When you're constantly fighting yourself, everyone loses:

 You lose energy: Internal conflicts are exhausting.
 You spend more energy debating yourself than doing the work.
-By 3 PM, you're drained not from achievement, but from the constant internal wrestling.
+By 3pm, you're drained from the constant internal wrestling — fighting that imposter feeling.

 You lose clarity: When part of you wants one thing and part wants another, decisions become agony.
 You second-guess yourself, change direction midstream, and wonder why you can't just "get it together."